Mahesh Jethmalani

-Mahesh Jethmalani is an Indian lawyer and a politician.
+Mahesh Jethmalani (born 9 August 1956) is an Indian lawyer and a politician.
 He is currently a nominated Member of Parliament in the Rajya Sabha.
 He was also a member of the National Executive of the Bharatiya Janata Party up to 2012.

-Personal life
+Early life and education

 Jethmalani was born in 1956.
 His father was a popular advocate turned Union Minister Ram Jethmalani.
+He did his schooling at St. Paul's School, Darjeeling.
+He has done his BA from the St. Xavier's College, Mumbai, and a tripos in PPE (Politics, Philosophy & Economics) at the University of Oxford.
+He studied law in London and qualified as a barrister in 1980.